Dominant vs. Dominated: Concept-Level Generative Collapse in Diffusion Models: Introduction

-Our main contributions are: \begin{itemize} \item We characterize the Dominant-vs-Dominated (i.e., DvD) phenomenon and demonstrate through controlled experiments that visual diversity disparity in training data is its root cause. \item We propose DominanceBench, a benchmark dataset for systematic analysis of DvD across concept categories. \item We reveal the internal mechanisms of DvD through comprehensive cross-attention analysis, identifying when (early timesteps), where (lower-resolution layers), and how (distributed across heads) dominance manifests during generation. \end{itemize}
+Our main contributions are: \begin{itemize} \item We characterize the DvD phenomenon and curate DominanceBench for its systematic evaluation. \item We demonstrate through controlled fine-tuning studies on newly learned concepts that limited variation in concept-specific training images plays a causal role in DvD. \item We reveal the internal mechanisms of DvD through cross-attention analysis and head ablations, identifying where (lower-spatial-resolution layers), when (early timesteps), and how (distributed across heads) dominance manifests during generation. \end{itemize}